INFORMSJoC/2023.0118/README.md

 To replicate the results in the paper, proceed as follows:

 1. For different methods, run the RunXXX.m to obtain the raw data (XXX and methods correspond.
 For example, RunResultJackNestedBUaO.m corresponds to the FAST method in Example 1).
-Parameters can be adjusted to suit your purpose, such as the number of replications `rep`, the number of stocks `d`, etc. In addition, the user can empirically adjust the `threshold` to avoid extreme cases (the estimated inner sample size is too small), e.g., the threshold can be set to 5 or 10.
+Parameters can be adjusted to suit your purpose, such as the number of replications `rep`, the number of stocks `d`, etc. In addition, the user can empirically adjust the `threshold` to avoid rare extreme cases where the estimated inner sample size is too small, e.g., the threshold can be set to 5 or 10.
 2. (Optional) Run save_MSE_Prob.m (Prob can be substituted) to organize the raw data and get the file `.csv`.
 3. (Optional) Run the file `MSE_Rate.m` in the folder [Figure_Generate](https://github.com/LiangGuoRUC/2023.0118/tree/main/src/Figure_Generate) to replicate the figures.